SamuelPerrin/hieronymus/client/src/content/documents/trent-devenney-to-norvel-young,-1973-04-30.md

 collectionId: 202504281112
 transcribedBy: Sam Perrin
 transcriptionDate: 2025-02-18
-lastUpdated: 2025-04-30
+lastUpdated: 2025-06-01
 ---
 This is a letter from Pepperdine alumnus [[Trent Devenney]] to [[M. Norvel Young]], dated April 30, 1973.
-In the letter, Devenney requests access to a special meeting of Pepperdine’s [[Board of Regents|Board of Trustees]] to discuss allegations connected to the [[Trent Devenney affair]].
+In the letter, Devenney requests access to a special meeting of Pepperdine’s [[Board of Trustees]] to discuss allegations connected to the [[Trent Devenney affair]].

 >April 30, 1973
 >